kunjcr2/how-llms-are-made/README.md

 7. And we pass in the input_ids from dataset class to embedding layer, and that will create the token_embeddings.
 8. Now we create another embedding layer with (context_vector_length, output_dimension_of_vector) for positional_embeddings.
 9. Now we basically add token_embeddings and positional_embeddings to create input_embeddings which are input to the model.

+## Attention Mechanism
+We need some sort of attention mechanism as only having the meaning of the word and the position wouldnt work and that creates issues with long sequence dependencies.
+RNNs worked but not for long term.
+We use attention as attention is basically how important a word is compared to the other words in the sequence or how much attention should be given to other words in the sequence.